IIcyTundra/Blamite/README.md

 ## 🛠️ How It Works

 1. **Startup Process**:
+   - Shows settings menu option (press 'S' for settings)
+   - Loads user preferences from settings file
    - Creates organized folders on your Desktop if they don't exist
+   - Scans Downloads folder based on your backtrack settings:
+     - **Disabled**: Skip backtracking entirely
-   - Scans Downloads folder for files modified in the last 30 days
+     - **Last X Days**: Organizes files modified in the specified time period
+     - **ALL FILES**: Organizes every supported file regardless of date
    - Organizes any found files into appropriate categories

 2. **Real-time Monitoring**: